Contractor

 Delay is the enemy of quality.
 And tax compliance.

 Your accountant needs time to get things right.
-Sending in your documents the day before a deadline means exposing yourself to errors or penalties.
+Sending in your documents the day before a deadline exposes you to errors and penalties.
+Anticipate your year-end closing and don't wait until the last minute for your GST/QST instalments.

 What you can do: